skhatiri/Aerialist/README.md

 1. Make sure you are at the root directory of the repository:
 `cd Aerialist/`

+2. **IMPORTANT NOTE**: The following commands are assuming that you are using Aerialist directly on your machine (not inside a docker container).

+- `--agent docker` is asking Aerialist to create a docker container and execute test cases there as detailed [above](#using-hosts-cli).
+- If you are executing the command [inside a docker container](#using-docker-containers-cli), exclude `--agent docker` to let the test run locally there.

-2. The simplest way to execute a UAV test by Aerialist is by the following command:
+3. The simplest way to execute a UAV test by Aerialist is by the following command:

     `python3 aerialsit exec --test [test-file.yaml] --agent docker`

 - Replaying a pre-recorded manual flight (RC commands are extracted and replayed from a .ulg log)